IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 #### Restrictions

 ##### AssessmentEvent Started
-* The `type` value must be set to "AssessmentEvent".
+* The `type` value MUST be set to "AssessmentEvent".
 * A [Person](#person) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to 'Started'.
 * An [Assessment](#assessment) MUST be specified as the `object` of the interaction.

 ##### AssessmentEvent Submitted
-* The `type` value must be set to "AssessmentEvent".
+* The `type` value MUST be set to "AssessmentEvent".
 * A [Person](#person) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to 'Submitted'.
 * An [Assessment](#assessment) MUST be specified as the `object` of the interaction.